 The student's record will be updated with SEVIS every semester.
 Students who fail to maintain status lose the privileges of their student visa and become subject to deportation.
 Specific consequences may include denial of re-entry into the U.S., inability to move from associate degree level to bachelor's degree level, denial of request for Practical training, denial of requests to change non-immigrant status, and possible denial of future visa applications.

-If a student drops below a full course of study without prior approval from the DSO, that "event" would be reported to BCIS, via SEVIS, and he or she would be out of status.
-The student may apply to the BCIS for reinstatement if the violation resulted from circumstances beyond his or her control.
+If a student drops below a full course of study without prior approval from the DSO, that "event" would be reported to USCIS, via SEVIS, and he or she would be out of status.
+The student may apply to the USCIS for reinstatement if the violation resulted from circumstances beyond his or her control.
 Reinstatement is intended to be a rare benefit for exceptional cases.
 The student may not apply for re-instatement under any circumstances if he or she is out of status longer than five months.
-If the BCIS does not reinstate the student, he or she may not appeal that decision.
+If the USCIS does not reinstate the student, he or she may not appeal that decision.